 I get that, even if just in a literal sense.
 You can see it in the architecture of the temples – some more so than others.
 The Cedar City temple is kind of in the middle of what I would’ve chosen, aesthetically speaking, given all the designs I’ve seen.
 However, I learned there was a specific reason for that design choice.

 Elder Larry Wilson, a General Authority Seventy and executive director of the Temple Department for the LDS church (and our tour guide), explained that the Cedar City temple was designed, both inside and out, to be reflective of the area.

 “When you see the exterior of the temple, it looks like the temples that were built during the early pioneer era here in Utah,” Wilson said.
 “So it is very much reminiscent of the St. George and Manti temples, Logan, the other early temples of the church.”

-So I don’t have a problem with what others may view as excessive.
+So there’s something specific behind the design, which I can respect, as I said, I don’t have a problem with what others may deem as an excessive demonstration.